quickthyme/graffeine/README.md

 information we need in order to handle the event:

  - `point` is the view coordinate of the item that was selected, (in the coordinate-space of the `GraffeineView`).
-This is useful in case you wish to present some kind of pop-up UI and would like to attach any stems or other such elements to this point.
+This is useful in case we wish to present some kind of pop-up UI and would like to attach any stems or other such elements to this point.